JulienRouar/mtgodecklists/README.md

 - search n exemplars card in the MD : <n> <card_name> =
 - search at least n exemplars cards in the MD : <n> <card_name> <
 - search at maximum n exemplars cards in the MD : <n> <card_name> >

+### Prediction of archetype

-Number of expert rules matched is counted then :
+Number of expert rules matched is counted to choose the deck, if number of matched rules is too low, deck is "Other" instead of the archetype with the higghest score.

 ## Classify by Machine Learning